PTFS-Europe/koha-ill-freeform/README.md

+# :warning: 24.05.x Koha onwards :warning:

+Please utilize [branch 24.05.x](https://github.com/PTFS-Europe/koha-ill-freeform/tree/24.05.x) for Koha versions 24.05 onwards.

+This is a temporary compatiblility measure while [Bug 35570](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=35570) is still in community QA.
+If [Bug 35570](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=35570) is pushed, this repo is made obsolete.

+If [Bug 35570](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=35570) is not pushed, this repo should be turned into a Koha plugin (see [Bug 19605](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=19605)) instead.

 # Koha Interlibrary Loans FreeForm backend

 This backend provides an open and flexible method to create Interlibrary Loan requests that are not tied to a specific service.